 Vegan: Yes, plenty of options.

-Gluten free: Yes, but limited.
+Gluten free: Yes, some options.

-Pet-friendly: Yes.
-Dogs are allowed on a lead.
+Pet-friendly: Yes, dogs are allowed on a lead.

 Parking: Please take public transport to help limit congestion.